 Pest management methods are important, whether you are growing marijuana organically or not.
 Pests can easily become a nuisance to your marijuana plants and harvest.
-To grow marijuana, you have to consider first, which methods you will use, whether indoors or outdoors.
-If you want to keep your cannabis plants safe from pests when you grow marijuana outdoors, you may want to consider a greenhouse, which will protect your plants from unwelcome guests.
+Assessing pest control, methods first requires an understanding of different strategies for indoor and outdoor production.
+If you want to keep your cannabis plants safe from pests when you grow marijuana outdoors, you may want to consider a greenhouse, which will help protect your plants from unwelcome guests.

 Synthetic versus Organic

 Synthetic pesticide solutions can play an integral role in restricting damage caused by pests.
 However, if you are an organic marijuana grower, this may not be enough.
 Fortunately, though, there are a wide range of organic solutions that you can consider to minimize the damage, but also to prevent those unwelcome guests from forcefully taking over your marijuana grow space.
 When you incorporate organic systems into your grow schedule, it minimizes the damage caused by pests and in the same token, it won’t cause any damage to your marijuana plants.

 You can also use another organic system known as integrated pest management (IPM).
 This system has been in place since the 1930s to help all growers including marijuana growers to control and manage theirs pest population, reducing damage output both biologically and mechanically and everything in between.
 This is important when you have decided to grow marijuana organically.
 IPM solutions that are not organic can still minimize the pest population or even eradicate it, but it might not be as safe.
 And so, you may have to consider other options.
 Thankfully for you, there are organic pest control techniques that are effective to use if you want to grow marijuana organically in your home.
 Below are several examples of methods that you can use, in addition to the organic IPM method.